nilx/megawave/README.txt

 * CHECK      The code checking mode can be
   - relax    : default ansi mode
   - strict   : strict ansi confirmance with extra code quality check
+* SYSTEM     The sytem on the current machine
+  - default  : default generic settings
+  - osx	     : tweaks for Mac OSX
+  - cygwin   : tweaks for cygwin
+  - debian3  : tweaks for Debian 3.x

 Example: